bevsxyz/bevsxyz/content/authors/admin/_index.md

   url: "https://www.iisc.ac.in/"

 # Short bio (displayed in user profile at end of posts)
 bio: I am a budding scientist, trained in biology.
 I have been fortunate to see the world around me as an amalgam of levels of complex systems resulting in emergent behaviour.
-Using mathematical and computational approach I believe that I will be able to figure out the micro-rules governing the different systems.
+Using mathematical and computational approaches I believe that I will be able to figure out the micro-rules governing the different systems.

 interests:
 - Complex Systems